kahmali/meteor-restivus/README.md

 The following options are available in Restivus.add (as the 2nd, optional parameter):
 -`authRequired`
   - Default: false
-  - If true, all methods on this endpoint will return a 401 if the user is not properly [authenticated][#authentication].
+  - If true, all endpoints on this route will return a `401` if the user is not properly [authenticated](#authenticating).

 ## Method Definition